avrahamm/ci-cd-clock-proj/README.md

 I run it on Jenkins server by Pipeline Job runs Jenkinsfile.
 To avoid storing sensitive info i Github repository, Jenkins server global environment variable JENKINS_ENV_FILE_PATH is used.
-It points to directory on Jenkis server contains 2 files, docker.env.properties and jenkins.env.properties.
+It points to directory on Jenkis server contains 4 files, jenkins.env.properties, aws.env.properties, clock_persistent_vars_file, docker.env.properties
 There are respective example files with same variables.
 Also need to add Github and Docker hub credentials on Jenkins server, and mannually add its id to jenkins.env.properties file,